-Disney, endeavouring to elevate CX to “magic experience”, take a similar approach, allowing their employees to change the rules so that they can offer frictionless experience.
+Disney, endeavouring to elevate CX to a “magic experience”, takes a similar approach, allowing employees to change the rules so they can offer frictionless experiences.
 For example, restaurant hosts can track guests with a reservation to see if they are in the vicinity, or, if they are at another location in the park, other guests who are waiting can be seated instead, avoiding the loss of revenue and keeping everyone happy.

 Is an alarm bell ringing?
 This constructive rebellion isn’t appropriate for all organisations, particularly those in regulated or critical environments.
 Deviating from the usual process, may mean that things get lost, right?

 When you build in automation, you reduce and manage that risk, because information is always automatically recorded in the correct places.
 You also start to generate objective performance data to help validate the new process.
 More importantly you start to identify where to make changes that don’t require wholesale time consuming digital transformation.
 This is where your technology and software step in, augmenting and strengthening the good service that your agents can deliver.

 Driving process improvement (without constructive rebellion)